Feeling better and looking younger has A LOT to do with balancing your hormones, and most family doctors can’t tell you how to do it, naturally.

 Estrogen – the Hormone You Associate with Menopause

 Before menopause, estrogen is produced by your ovaries.
 After menopause, your adrenal glands take over.
-Can you guess what the affect of that change is, especially with our stressful, sleep deprived lifestyles?
-Our adrenal glands produce way less estrogen when we are stressed, having trouble sleeping, eat poorly and when we are sick.
+Can you guess what the effect of that change is, especially with our stressful, sleep-deprived lifestyles?
+Our adrenal glands produce way less estrogen when we are stressed, having trouble sleeping, eating poorly, and when we are sick.
 Most women experience estrogen decline naturally from their late 40s on and some may experience this sooner, which results in thinner skin with reduced elasticity.
 Again, this leads to more wrinkles and sagging because your body has reduced the amount of collagen and elastin it produces.
-Estrogen also helps skin stay moist by boosting hyaluronic acid.
-Bioidentical Hormone Replacement Therapy can give you younger looking skin while maintaining your skin’s collagen, thickness, elasticity and ability to maintain moisture.
+Estrogen also helps the skin stay moist by boosting hyaluronic acid.
+Bioidentical Hormone Replacement Therapy can give you younger-looking skin while maintaining your skin’s collagen, thickness, elasticity, and ability to maintain moisture.
 CONTACT US HERE to learn more about Bioidentical Hormones.

-Easy to implement dietary changes can help you maintain healthy estrogen levels.
-By eating more phytoestrogens, like flaxseed and fermented soy products, increasing the amount of cruciferous vegetables you eat, and using certain herbal products like licorice, angelica, red clover or black cohosh, can help you naturally balance healthy estrogen levels.
+Easy-to-implement dietary changes can help you maintain healthy estrogen levels.
+Eating more phytoestrogens, like flaxseed and fermented soy products, increasing the number of cruciferous vegetables you eat, and using certain herbal products like licorice, angelica, red clover, or black cohosh, can help you naturally balance healthy estrogen levels.

 Testosterone – Not Just for Men

-Too much testosterone, in women or men, can lead to acne on the face, chest or back.
-As women age, we also experience an increase in androgen levels (a male sex hormoneas our estrogen levels decline.
+Too much testosterone, in women or men, can lead to acne on the face, chest, or back.
+As women age, we also experience an increase in androgen levels (a male sex hormone estrogen levels decline.
 Men tend to experience the opposite – an increase in estrogen and a decline in testosterone.
-If you think you have a testosterone deficiency, try taking herbs like tribulus terresteris, be sure to manage your stress as much as possible and incorporate more weight training into your exercise program.
+If you think you have a testosterone deficiency, try taking herbs like tribulus terresteris, be sure to manage your stress as much as possible, and incorporate more weight training into your exercise program.
 Bioidentical hormone creams can also be used, but you must discuss this with us first.
 For women who think they have too much testosterone, you may consider a supplement of saw palmetto.

 DHEA – The Path to Hydrated Skin